The Wireless Motion Sensor uses ultrasound to measure the position, velocity, and acceleration of objects.

 Visit PASCO's Experiment Library to view all activities for this product.

-In this lab, students will use motion sensors to measure the velocity of a cart as it travels down an inclined track and collides with an obstacle.
+In this lab, students use a motion sensor to measure the position and velocity of a cart on a track to determine the graphical relationship between position, velocity, and acceleration versus time graphs.

 In this lab, students will use motion sensors to detect how energy is transformed in a dynamics system.
 Students will observe that the total energy of a system is conserved.